srinivassaitangudu/helpers1/docs/work_tools/git/all.git.how_to_guide.md

 - If you absolutely need changes under review to keep going, create the new branch from the old branch rather than from master (less ideal)
   - Try to avoid branching from branches
-    - This creates also dependencies on the order of committing branches
+    - This creates dependencies on the order of committing branches
     - You end up with a spiderweb of branches
 - Frequent small PRs are easier to review
   - You will also experience faster review turnaround